 - You have 3 plans – Pay As You Go (PAYG), Monthly Flex and BYOL

-- Important thing to note is all regions have same pricing
+- The important thing to note is all regions have the same pricing

 - There is no ingress cost.
 Unlike other cloud providers, there is no egress cost between AD in one region.
 But there is egress cost between two regions

 - You can track the cost/budget by using tags.
 The budget service runs every 15mins and can send you an email.
 Reports are retained for one year

 That’s it folks.
 Hope this helps.
 Good luck on your exam.

 If you are interested in other cloud certifications and how to prepare for them, check out our website.

 Have questions?
 Participate in OCI discussions on our Forums.
 Click here.

 Author: Haman Sharma is a life long learner with an MBA from UNC Kenan-Flagler Business School.
 You can connect with him on LinkedIn.